French colonization of Texas: Fort

 On March 24, La Salle took 52 men in five canoes to find a less exposed settlement site.
 They found Garcitas Creek that had fresh water and fish, with good soil along its banks.
 They named it Rivière aux Boeufs for the nearby buffalo herds.
 The fort was constructed on a bluff overlooking the creek, 1.5 leagues from its mouth.
 Two men died, one of a rattlesnake bite and another from drowning while trying to fish.
-At night, the Karankawa would sometimes surround the camp and howl, but the soldiers could scare them away with a few gun shots.
+At night, the Karankawa would sometimes surround the camp and howl, but the soldiers could scare them away with a few gunshots.
 The fort has sometimes been referred to as "Fort St. Louis" but that name was not used during the life of the settlement and appears to be a later invention.

 In early June, La Salle summoned the rest of the colonists from the temporary campsite to the new settlement site.
 Seventy people began the 50 mi overland trek on June 12.
 All of the supplies had to be hauled from the Belle, a physically draining task that was finally completed by the middle of July.
 The last load was accompanied by the 30 men who had remained behind to guard the ship.
 Although trees grew near the site, they were not suitable for building, and timber had to be transported to the building site from several miles inland.
 Some timbers were salvaged from the Aimable.
 By the end of July, over half of the settlers had died, most from a combination of scant rations and overwork.

 The remaining settlers built a large two-story structure at the center of the settlement.
 The ground floor was divided into three rooms: one for La Salle, one for the priests, and one for the officers of the expedition.
 The upper story consisted of a single room used to store supplies.
 Surrounding the fort were several smaller structures to provide shelter for the other members of the expedition.
 The eight cannons, each weighing 700 to 1,200 lb, had been salvaged from L'Aimable and were positioned around the colony for protection.